redis/redis-doc/topics/replication.md

 resynchronize or if the slave is restarted, there are a few legitimate use case for storing ephemeral data in writable slaves.

-For example computing slow Set or Sorted set operations and storing them into local keys is an use case for writable slaves that was observed multiple times.
+For example, computing slow Set or Sorted set operations and storing them into local keys is an use case for writable slaves that are observed multiple times.

-However note that **writable slaves before version 4.0 were incapable of expiring keys with a time to live set**.
-This means that if you use `EXPIRE` or other commands that set a maximum TTL for a key, the key will leak, and while you may no longer see it while accessing it with read commands, you will see it in the count of keys and it will still use memory.
-So in general mixing writable slaves (previous version 4.0) and keys with TTL is going to create issues.
+However, note that **writable slaves before version 4.0 were incapable of expiring keys with a time to live set**.
+This means that if you use `EXPIRE` or other commands that set a maximum TTL for a key, the key will leak.
+While you may no longer see it while accessing it with read commands, you will see it in the count of keys and it will still use memory.
+In general, mixing writable slaves (previous version 4.0) and keys with TTL is likely to create issues.

-Redis 4.0 RC3 and greater versions totally solve this problem and now writable slaves are able to evict keys with TTL as masters do, with the exceptions of keys written in DB numbers greater than 63 (but by default Redis instances only have 16 databases).
+Redis 4.0 RC3 and greater versions have solved this problem and now writable slaves are able to evict keys with TTL as masters do, with the exceptions of keys written in DB numbers greater than 63 (though by default Redis instances only have 16 databases).

-Also note that since Redis 4.0 slave writes are only local, and are not propagated to sub-slaves attached to the instance.
+Also note that since Redis 4.0 slave writes are only local, they are not propagated to sub-slaves attached to the instance.
 Sub slaves instead will always receive the replication stream identical to the one sent by the top-level master to the intermediate slaves.
 So for example in the following setup:

     A ---> B ---> C